 Passport – The passport should be valid or the student will need to apply for a passport prior to attempting to reenter the United States.

 Visa – The visa should be current and the visa stamp should state the current immigration category that the student is studying under, such as F-1.
 Students traveling on expired visas will need to visit the embassy and apply for a new visa prior to attempting to reenter the United States.
 Students who have a change of status approved and are traveling outside the United States will need to apply for a student visa prior to attempting to reenter the U.S.

-Form I-20 – Page 3 of the I-20 must be endorsed for travel in order to reenter the US.
+Form I-20 – Page 3 of the I-20 must be endorsed for travel in order to reenter the United States.
 Once the I-20 is endorsed, the signature is good for one year.

 I-94 Document (Arrival & Departure Record) – The student should always travel with their most current I-94 document.